Beyond the ordinary – Most unique festivals of India to witness in 2025

 During the festival, the Bonda community comes alive with the rhythmic beats of traditional music and the vibrancy of their folk dances.
 Offerings and sacrifices are made to appease their deities, ensuring the well-being and prosperity of the tribe.

-The festival is also a platform for the Bondas to interact with other communities, fostering a sense of unity and cultural exchange.
+The festival is also a platform for the Bondas to interact with other communities.
 The event’s rustic charm and authenticity provide visitors with a rare opportunity to experience a tribal celebration that is deeply rooted in tradition.

 Cultural highlights